Where does our booking stand with regards to COVID-19 outbreak?

 What happens if I need to cancel my holiday?

 As always, we would look to make your dates available and resell.
 If successful in this, we will be able to refund the amount paid, less a £30 administration fee.
 While completely at an owners discretion, we may be able to ask to move your holiday to a more suitable date.
-If your holiday falls within dates of the Government’s restriction you will be entitled to the options mentioned above.

 What are we doing to reduce the risk to guests?